-- Trees provide us with the raw materials to make everything from buildings to furniture and books.
+- Protecting forests provide us with the raw materials to make everything from buildings to furniture and books.

 - They’re a source of food and shelter for wildlife.

-How you can help to protect trees and woodlands
+How you can help to protect forests and woodlands

-All the products in our range are made from timber from FSC certified forests which means that when trees are cut down to provide the timber, they’re replaced so forests remain protected for future generations.
+So all the products in our range are made from timber from FSC certified forests which means that when trees are cut down to provide the timber, they’re replaced so they remain there for future generations.

 If you are interested in even more helpful tips and interesting articles on all things wheelie bin storage.
 Check out our blog.